40067259/comp445/README.md

 # comp445
-Scocket programming to stimulate a http protocol
+Scocket programming to simulate a http protocol